Sample complexity of data-driven tuning of model hyperparameters in neural networks with structured parameter-dependent dual function: Applications

 \subsection{Data-driven hyperparameter tuning for graph polynomial kernels}

-In this section, we demonstrate the applicability of our proposed results in a simple scenario: tuning the hyperparameter of a graph kernel.
-Here, we consider the classification case and defer the regression case to Appendix.
+In this section, we demonstrate the applicability of our proposed results to tuning the hyperparameter of a graph kernel.
+Here, we consider the classification case and defer the regression setting to the Appendix.

 \paragraph{Partially labeled graph instance.} Consider a graph $\cG = (\cV, \cE)$, where $\cV$ and $\cE$ are sets of vertices and edges, respectively.
 Let $n = \abs{\cV}$ be the number of vertices.
 Each vertex in the graph is associated with a $d$-dimensional feature vector, and let $X \in \bbR^{n \times d}$ denote the matrix that contains all the vertices (as feature vectors) in the graph.
 We also have a set of indices $\cY_L \subset [n]$ of labeled vertices, where each vertex belongs to one of $C$ categories and $L = \abs{\cY_L}$ is the number of labeled vertices.
 Let $y \in [F]^{L}$ be the vector representing the true labels of labeled vertices, where the coordinate $y_l$ of $y$ corresponds to the label of vertex $l \in \cY_L$.